-Perhaps the most eloquent statement was left to us by Thomas Mann, the German author who won the Nobel Prize for Literature in 1929 then fled to Switzerland when Hitler came to power via a rigged election.
+Perhaps the most eloquent statement was left to us by Thomas Mann, the German author and traditional conservative who won the Nobel Prize for Literature in 1929 and fled to Switzerland when Hitler came to power via a rigged election.
 Writing in 1944 and looking back on the moment of brilliance between the wars, he wrote:

 “Yes, it was strange, wonderful, a time worth living in and in every way a time worth retelling.
 The fact that it ended so badly, that a storm of blood, hatred, and misery swallowed it all up…. cannot dull the bright memories… But we who are still living for the moment in this new, evil, yet by no means hopeless age… now understand more about the inner shortcomings of the cultural bliss we then experienced…

 We have discovered that good cannot be consummated by what is aesthetically bold and attractive, that culture which ‘is not interested in politics’ and excludes social questions from its sphere of vision comes quite close to barbarism, and that a person of intellect shoulders greater responsibilities than problems of beauty… ” Thomas Mann (cited in The Golden Twenties, Art and Literature in the Weimar Republic; Yale University Press, 1988 p.
 248)